Here are some tools I’ve found useful in my coaching practice and in developing myself as both a coach and a manager.

 The Ladder of Inference is a useful tool for understanding why we behave the way we do as well as the origins of our automatic reactions and emotional responses to certain events we encounter.
 Once we understand why we behave the way we do, we can begin to plot a course for change and transformation.

-If Chris Argyris’ Ladder of Inference is a useful model of how unconscious beliefs and assumptions become habits that shape our behavior – often to our disadvantage – Byron Katie’s Four Questions of Inquiry offer a powerful methodology for surfacing these beliefs, testing their validity, and ultimately moving beyond them.
+If Chris Argyris’ Ladder of Inference is a useful model of how unconscious beliefs and assumptions become habits that shape our behavior – often to our disadvantage – Byron Katie’s “The Work” offers a powerful tool for surfacing these beliefs, testing their validity, and ultimately moving beyond them.

-Katie lays out her process of inquiry, which she calls “The Work,” in her 2002 book Loving What Is.
-She urges readers who suffer from stress, anxiety, or other forms of psychological pain to describe in writing their beliefs about the people or circumstances they believe are causing them pain.
+Katie lays out the methodology of “The Work,” which consists of a process of self-inquiry involving four simple questions, in her 2002 book Loving What Is.
+She urges readers who suffer from stress, anxiety, or other forms of psychological suffering to describe in writing their beliefs about the people or circumstances they believe are causing them pain.
 We then investigate these beliefs by applying a series of four questions designed to highlight the disconnect between what we believe about the world and the way world really is.
 Once this discontinuity is revealed, according to Katie, these beliefs lose most if not all of their influence over our lives.

 My thanks to Tina Harlan for sharing this book with me.
 It’s a powerful resource I recommend to coaches and clients alike.